 Working out in a really limited area sometimes brings some hurdles, but most of them have easy fixes.
 Here are a few I’ve run into and how you can handle them, too:

-- Lack of Motivation: Decorate your spot with something energizing—a small motivational poster, a plant, or a fun light.
-Music helps, and so does bringing in a friend for workout dates (even virtually).
-You might even set a reward for yourself when you reach fitness goals, like a favorite snack or new workout gear.
+- Lack of Motivation: Decorate your spot with something energizing, a small motivational poster, a plant, or a fun light.
+Music helps, and so does bringing in a friend for workout dates.
+You might even set a reward for yourself when you reach fitness goals, like a favourite snack or new workout gear.
+I go into more depth here

 - Storage Struggles: Foldable or stackable equipment is your friend.
 Get creative, like using coat racks for bands, underbed boxes for weights, or even wall art that doubles as yoga mat storage.